Santosh-Gupta/Arxiv-Manatee-PublicUpdates/ReadMe.md

 - https://github.com/Santosh-Gupta/Research2Vec
 - https://github.com/Santosh-Gupta/Lit2Vec

+I update this Readme with questions and problems I run into through the project.
+If you have any insight to these, please give feedback through opening a new issue.

 ## Update 10-25-19

 I am currently processing the final dataset for training, which will take a while to complete.
 In the meanwhile, I am trying to figure out how to most optimally use the Hugingface transformers with the newly updated Pytorch XLA library for TPU training.
 Details here